 Typically, people spend more time in workplaces than in their homes.
 That means a toxic workplace can do serious damage to an employee's life.
 Therefore, as an employer, it is always your duty to create a safe working environment for your employee to be productive and help your company reach your business goals.
 If you have employees that feel insecure, neglected, or hated, this will also affect their productivity.

 These are important ways to create an inclusive working environment for your employees:

 1. Fair hiring practices

-Fair hiring practices reduce conflicts between employees and create the diversity needed to attain the desired inclusivity.
+Recruiting best practices are fair, reduce conflicts between employees, and create the diversity needed to attain the desired inclusivity.
 When you employ staff from different races and ages, this creates trust in your workplace.
 In many cases, employees must consult with each other on various duties and responsibilities.
 Therefore, having diverse races in your team promotes a healthy and inclusive working environment.
 Also, make sure your employees don’t feel neglected or mistreated due to their race, age or sex.
 Fairness is vital in promoting a healthy and inclusive working environment.
 Hire professionals who understand the need to have a diverse team.

 2. Regular team building activities

 Employees also need to have time together, understand each other, and spend more time understanding each other.
 In some big companies, you may find that many employees don’t know each other due to the company's large size or a deliberate effort through the workplace plans.
 When a company has over 5,000 employees, it becomes challenging for the employees to get to know each other.
 As an employer, in such cases, make sure the working shifts have a way of knowing and interacting with each other.
 When employees are friends, they become more productive, feel safe, and a part of the team.
 A good manager will build a team of employees to work together and help the company reach its goals together.